08 Mar SKIING IN KVITFJELL, NORWAY

 The 300 year old Koia house is perfect for a après ski

-Ski Conditions (and my experience on the World Cup slope!)
+Ski Conditions (and the World Cup challenge)

 Go a little off piste and find stunning paths like these!